 Students not enrolling for credit may enroll in the full summer program or either of the two sessions.

-Program fees include attendance at all major summer programs that occur within the respective session, lodging, all meals, and participation in daily classes and practice sessions.
+Program fees include attendance at all major summer programs that occur within the respective session, lodging, three meals per day, six days each week, and participation in daily classes and practice sessions.
+Optional camping trips and social events are included.
 All participants are asked to help with minor daily chores and to staff major programs, but will have ample time to engage in private study and practice.

-If you have any questions about the program, please contact Tracy Joosten, the Program Manager.
+If you have any questions about the program, please contact us.